vitor-correia10/m5-2-redux--spotify/README.md

 ### Storing keys

-Create a new file in the root `workshop` directory named `.env`.
-Copy and paste this into it:
+Duplicate the `.env.example` in the root `workshop` directory, and then rename it `.env`.
+Copy and paste your `KEY` and `SECRET` it the `.env` file:

+Replace "YOUR_KEY_HERE" with the keys provided from Spotify

 ```
 SPOTIFY_CLIENT_ID=YOUR_KEY_HERE
 SPOTIFY_SECRET=YOUR_KEY_HERE
 ```

-Replace "YOUR_KEY_HERE" with the keys provided from Spotify

 ### Avoiding source control

-**It is very important** that you not commit this `.env` file into git - otherwise, it will show up on Github.
+🚨 **It is very important** that you not commit this `.env` file into git - otherwise, it will show up on Github.
 Bad actors run scripts that search Github for exposed private keys.
 If they find yours, they'll use it for nefarious purposes, and you'll get banned from using the Spotify API.

 You can tell git not to track certain files in the `.gitignore`.